CommandShiftHQ/async-lecture-examples/README.md

 Examples can be run from the command line by doing:

 ```
-node example-1.js
+node src/lecture-1/1-synchronous.js
 ```

-Lecture 1 examples are labelled 1-7 and referenced in the slides
+Lecture 1 examples live in `src/lecture-1` and referenced in the slides

-Lecture 2 examples are labelled with example- and referenced in the slides
+Lecture 2 examples live in `src/lecture-2` and referenced in the slides

 ## Requirements

 Written using `node@v10.15.1`.
-Cannot garantee `async/await` (example 5 and 6) will work in previous versions of node.
+Cannot garantee `async/await` (`readFilesAsyncAwait` and `fetchAsyncAwait`) will work in previous versions of node.